kvasdopil/ui-gen/README.md

 2. Hover over any entry in the history to reveal a menu button (three dots) on the right
 3. Click the menu button to open a dropdown menu with available actions
 4. **Keyboard Shortcut**: Press the Delete key when the latest conversation point is selected to quickly trigger the delete confirmation dialog (only works when not typing in an input field)
+5. **Retry Failed Generation**: If a conversation point has a prompt but no HTML (generation failed), a "Retry" option will appear in the menu for that entry - click it to retry the generation
-5. **Export to Clipboard**: Click "Export to clipboard" on any entry to copy its HTML to your clipboard
+6. **Export to Clipboard**: Click "Export to clipboard" on any entry to copy its HTML to your clipboard
    - The exported HTML includes a comment block at the top with all prompts used to generate that version
    - Prompt history is formatted as: `(prompt1)` separated by `--` between prompts
    - A toast notification will appear confirming the copy: "Screen {screen name} is copied to clipboard"
    - The HTML is ready to use in other projects
-6. **Clone**: Click "Clone" on any entry to create a new screen with the full conversation history up to and including that point
+7. **Clone**: Click "Clone" on any entry to create a new screen with the full conversation history up to and including that point
    - The cloned screen will have a new unique ID
    - It will be positioned 50px offset from the original screen
    - The cloned screen will not be auto-selected (you can click it to select it)
    - The cloned point will be selected in the new screen
-7. **Delete**: Click "Delete" on the last entry to remove it from history
+8. **Delete**: Click "Delete" on the last entry to remove it from history
    - A confirmation dialog will appear before deletion
    - If you delete the currently selected entry, the previous entry will be automatically selected
    - If you delete the last remaining entry, the entire screen will be removed
-8. All changes are saved immediately to persistent storage
+9. All changes are saved immediately to persistent storage

 ### Making Modifications